 Of the five remaining members, one shall be a member of the University Faculty appointed by the Senate Council.
-Four members shall be appointed by the Chair of the Undergraduate Council with the advice and consent of the elected Undergraduate Council members.
-Of these four, two shall be members of the faculties of colleges eligible to have representation on the Undergraduate Council, and the remaining two shall be undergraduate students from eligible colleges.
-[US: 10/12/81] (US:4/9/84) (US: 4/14/86) (US: 10/12/87)
+Four members shall be appointed by the Chair of the Undergraduate Council Associate Provost for Undergraduate Education with the advice and consent of the elected Undergraduate Council members.
+Of these four, two shall be faculty members of the faculties of from colleges eligible to have representation on the Undergraduate Council, and the remaining two shall be undergraduate students from eligible colleges.
+[US: 10/12/81] (US: 4/9/84) (US: 4/14/86) (US: 10/12/87)

-An ex-officio, non-voting member from the Registrar's Office selected by the Assistant Provost for Enrollment Management may attend.
+An ex-officio, non-voting position representative member from the Registrar's Office selected by the Registrar Assistant Provost for Enrollment Management shall be added permanently may attend.
 [US: 4/14/97]

-1.3.3.3 Election Members of faculties of those colleges listed above in SR 1.3.3.2 who are eligible to vote for and be elected to the University Senate shall be eligible to serve in and vote for all elected members of the Undergraduate Council.
+1.3.3.3 Election Faculty Members of faculties of those colleges listed above in SR 1.3.3.2 who are eligible to vote for and be elected to the University Senate shall be eligible to serve in and vote for all elected members of the Undergraduate Council.
 (US: 10/8/01)

-A secret ballot election for membership on the Undergraduate Council shall take place during the spring term and the newly elected members shall assume their seats on August 16 of the same year.
+A secret ballot Eelection for membership on the Undergraduate Council shall take place during the spring term and the newly elected members shall assume their seats on August 16 of the same year.
 [US: 10/12/87; US: 1/18/88; US: 4/23/01]

 The Associate Provost for Undergraduate Education shall be responsible for administering the elections.
-The Associate Provost's Office will prepare lists of members of college faculties eligible to vote and serve.
-For each college or group of colleges in which there is an election to be held, the Associate Provost's Office will notify and solicit nominations from the members of the college faculties by a process designed to give adequate notice of the election.
-It will particularly solicit nominations from. department Chairs and Directors of Undergraduate Studies.
+The Associate Provost's Office will prepare lists of faculty members of college faculties eligible to vote and serve.
+For each college or group of colleges in which there is an election to be held, the Associate Provost's Office will notify and solicit nominations from the faculty members of the college faculties by a process designed to give adequate notice of the election.
+It will particularly solicit nominations from. department Chairs and Directors of

+Undergraduate Studies.
 The Associate Provost's Office will ascertain the willingness of the nominees to serve and will conduct the election by a process designed to inform voters of the qualifications of those nominated.
 The person receiving the highest number of votes for a given vacancy will be elected.
 Ties will be decided by lot. {US: 10/8/01}

-1.3.3.4 Terms and Vacancies Elected faculty Undergraduate Council members will serve three year staggered terms expiring on August 15 [US: 4/23/01], and shall be ineligible to succeed themselves until a lapse of one year occurs, except that where they have served one year or less as a replacement, they shall be eligible to be elected.
+1.3.3.4 Terms and Vacancies Elected faculty Undergraduate eCouncil members will serve three year staggered terms expiring on August 15 [US: 4/23/01], and shall be ineligible to succeed themselves until a lapse of one year occurs, except that where they have served one year or less as a replacement, they shall be eligible to be elected.
 Student members shall serve one year and are eligible for reappointment.
+The member elected by the Lexington Community College shall serve three years and is eligible for re-election.
+(RC: 8/16/89)